lfurtkevicova/gislab-my-notes/docs/general/terms.rst

    DHCP server [#dhcp]_

+*Django*
+   is a free and open-source web framework, written in Python, which follows the model–view–controller architectural pattern with primary goal to ease the creation of complex, database-driven websites, reuse various components emphasizing principle of don't repeat yourself

 *DNS server*
    *Domain Name System* is a protocol within the set of standards for how computers exchange data on the internet and on many private networks,